The appearance of de Sitter black holes and strong cosmic censorship

 As the regular black hole with a stable Cauchy horizon, the stable Cauchy horizon in RN-dS black hole also gives rise to the multi-rings structure.
 Hence it may be a potential method to test SCCC in astronomical observations.
-However, the multi-ring structure also occurs in the compact object without horizons and the wormholes \cite{Olmo:2021piq,Guerrero:2022qkh,Guerrero:2022msp,Olmo:2023lil}.
+However, the multi-rings structure also occurs in the compact object without horizons and the wormholes \cite{Olmo:2021piq,Guerrero:2022qkh,Guerrero:2022msp,Olmo:2023lil}.
+And the similar multi images structure can be found in the image of stars caused by gravitational lensing of a massive object \cite{Tsukamoto:2021caq,Tsukamoto:2022vkt}.
 The difference between these objects and the black hole violating SCCC is whether they have horizons.
 In \cite{Morales-Herrera:2024zbr}, a general relativistic formalism is proposed to get the parameter of the RN black hole (such as the mass and the charge) from some directly observable quantities (such as the total frequency shift, aperture angle of the telescope, and redshift rapidity).
+And a method to get the parameter of the Kerr-dS black hole is proposed in \cite{Momennia:2023lau}.
 Maybe we can distinguish the compact object, wormhole and the RN-dS black hole with the assistance of multiple methods, especially the experiment involving a significant redshift in the presence of an event horizon.

 This paper is organized as follows.
 In section \ref{S2}, we introduce the ISCO and OSCO of the RN-dS black hole and get the range when there is a stable Cauchy horizon, an ISCO and OSCO in RN-dS spacetime.
 In section \ref{S3}, we draw up the image of the Schwarzschild-dS black hole and analyse the effect of observer distance on the image.
 Then the image of the RN-dS black hole is investigated in \ref{S4}.
 Finally, we give conclusions and discussions in section \ref{S5}.